ProjectManagement_1140x540

 Value of a Project Manager

 The key to a successful project is always in the planning, and in monitoring that the execution of that plan is agile and accurate.
-Having a captain at the helm means that a dedicated individual knows all of the moving pieces, and they can change course or provide solutions that remain within the desired scope and outcomes of the overall project.
-On-Site project managers in particular need to not only have good time management and people skills, but they also have to be able to wear many hats.
-As one of our PMs put it,
+Having a captain at the helm means that a dedicated individual knows all of the moving pieces, and that they can change course or provide solutions that remain within the desired scope and outcomes of the overall project.
+Project Managers operating on-site in particular need to not only have good time management and people skills, but they also have to be able to wear many hats.
+As one of our PMs put it:

 “I am the liaison between Backstage and the client while also managing a team of technicians and being their go-to person for any computer or mechanical issues, personnel issues, etc. I am also responsible for hiring and training the technicians as well.
 For projects running on multiple sites at once, learning how to multitask is essential.”